-Our second book is now available on early view!
+Our second book is out!
 The fastest way to get yours is to grab a copy on Amazon here.
-You can also contact us directly (Ashley [at] RumbleBooks.com) and we’ll send you out one as soon as we get our box.
+You can also contact us directly (Ashley [at] RumbleBooks.com) and we’ll send you one directly.

 Our first book, “Family on the Loose: The Art of Traveling with Kids” focused on how to travel anywhere with kids.
 “100 Tips for Traveling with Kids in Europe” retains the spirit of educational adventure but focuses on Europe and has lots of destination-specific ideas.

 Our tips are organized into three sections.
 The first, “Ready, Set…,” will help you prepare for your trip.
 It provides ideas for involving the kids in planning, packing, and setting an itinerary.
 Where should we go?
 What should we bring?
 And, what should the kids do to get ready?
 The second section, “Go!,” is all about the trip itself—from the plane ride to the hotel room to daily adventures.
 In addition to safety tips and logistics, you’ll find scores of ideas for places to go and things to do.
 Is Europe a good place for volcanoes?
 Actually, yes!
 How many kinds of boat trips can you pack into a three-week vacation?
 A lot!
 Can you bring a toddler to a museum?
 Absolutely!
 While we can’t list all of the tourist activities across this exciting continent, we sow the seeds for what your trip can really be.
 Don’t settle for just the Eiffel Tower, the Colosseum, and Big Ben.
 Explore Europe!
 Dance to street musicians, learn about politics, eat seven kinds of waffles, go punting, and see fairy tale scenery (literally!).